makiftutuncu/ted-talks/README.md

 gradle run --console=plain
 ```

+You may send a `POST` request to `/csv/import` endpoint to import some test data from CSV file.
+You can find a sample CSV file [data.csv](src/main/resources/data.csv).

 ## Docker

-Ted Talks can be run in Docker with its database.
+TED Talks can be run in Docker with its database.
 To build an image, first build the project

 ```bash
 gradle build -x test